Centers of Gravity Calculator

 Intro

-By (un)checking constraints (optional)in section Parameters & constraints - subsection Constraints you (de)activate parts of your input data.
-This way you can quickly investigate the impact of a constraint on goal value and supply chain network structure.
+By (un)checking constraints (optional) in section Parameters & constraints - Constraints you (de)activate parts of your input data, so you can quickly investigate how a constraint affects goal value and supply chain network structure.

-The following explains the links between constraints and input tables/fields.
-Similar info is found in previous help sections about user input tables.
-But this section is more focused to constraints only.
-It also describes demo data, so you can check how a constraint has been set up.
+The following explains the links between constraints and input tables.
+Similar info is provided in previous sections.
+But this section is more focused.
+It also describes demo data, so you can check how a constraint is set up.

 Customers table

-• Check constraint "Fixed customer-warehouse assignments" to assign customers to a predefined warehouse (or subset of predefined warehouses).
+• Ad 2.
+Check constraint "Fixed customer-warehouse assignments" to assign customers to a predefined warehouse (or subset of predefined warehouses).

 Demo: field Warehouse_IDs is set to "Birmingham" for all customers in UK/Ireland to assign them to the predefined Birmingham warehouse.
 It is set to "Madrid" for all customers in Spain/Portugal.

-• Check constraint "Customer groups" to have all customers within the same group delivered by the same single warehouse that can deliver the group against lowest transport costs.
-These costs are still calculated at individual customer level, see example in user mnual section Center of Gravity algorithms - subsection Customer grouping.
+• Ad 6.
+Check constraint "Customer groups" to have all customers within the same group delivered by the same single warehouse that can deliver the group against lowest transport costs.
+These costs are still calculated at individual customer level, see example in user manual section Center of Gravity algorithms - Customer grouping.

 Demo: field Group is filled with the applicable 2-letter ISO country code for all customers.
 So - in the demo - group stands for country.
 This prevents customers in Western France to get delivered by the UK warehouse.

-• Check constraint "Border crossing points" to activate border crossing points.
+• Ad 8.
+Check constraint "Border crossing points" to activate border crossing points.

 Demo: field Border_group is filled for customers in UK, IE, Italy, and Iberia.